lalomorales22/pnguinAI/README.md

 - Internal rating tools to track your best content
 - AI‑powered suggestions in the right sidebar for punchline revisions or new ideas
 - Categorization, filtering, and search to keep your notebook organized
+- Code is rendered in playful Comic Sans for maximum comedic effect

 ## The Repository